Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 You should also avoid Adderall if you are pregnant or breastfeeding.
 This drug and other stimulants are a particularly potent mix that can produce life-threatening side effects.

 If you are abusing Adderall, you may be tempted to use a depressant drug such as a benzodiazepine, alcohol, opioid or cannabis to help you sleep.
 This toxic combination can lead to a cycle of abuse and addiction.
-It can also pose great risks to your physical and mental health.
+It can also pose significant risks to your physical and mental health.

-The Dangers of Adderall Abuse
+The dangers of Adderall abuse

 Addiction is considered an incurable brain disease that is progressive in nature and life-threatening.